 After another leak of susceptible personal data from one of the big company’s systems, we at Jappware have been asked a good question by one of our customers: why are even the biggest and most reach companies vulnerable to data thefts despite their investing an enormous amount of money and effort on their IT systems security?
-I doubt anyone has the right answer to this question, but I believe one of the reasons (probably not the most important, though) is that many software engineers blindly follow some security recommendations without a clear understanding of the topic.
+I doubt anyone has the correct answer to this question.
+Still, I believe one of the reasons (probably not the most important, though) is that many software engineers mindlessly follow some security recommendations without a clear understanding of the topic.

-Let’s look at one of the standard authentication techniques — Multi-factor authentication, or MFA for short and think about what approach to MFA is secure enough in your particular case.
+Let’s look at one of the standard authentication techniques — Multi-factor authentication, or MFA for short — and consider what approach to MFA is secure enough in your particular case.

 What actually MFA is